Special Educational Needs and Disabilities (SEND)

 - Seek to identify the needs of pupils with SEN as early as.
 This is most effectively done by gathering information from parents, education, health and care services and early year’s settings prior to the child’s entry into the school.

 - Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential.

 - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
 This will be coordinated by the SENDCo and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils’ needs are catered for.

 - Work with parents to gain a better understanding of their child, and involve them in all stages of their child’s education.
 This includes supporting them in terms of understanding SEN procedures and practices and providing regular feedback on their child’s progress.
 Parents will be invited to two parental consultations plus an additional SEN annual review throughout the year.
 This is in addition to their annual school report in July.

 - Work with outside agencies when pupils’ needs cannot be met by the school alone.
 Some of these services include Educational Psychology Service (EP), Speech and Language Therapy, Children and Adult Mental Health Services (CAMHS).

 - Create a school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where pupils feel safe to voice their opinions of their own needs, and carefully monitoring the progress of all pupils at regular intervals.
-Pupil participation is encouraged through school by wider opportunities such as school council, residential visits, school plays, sports teams and mini leaders (buddies) in the playground.
+Pupil participation is encouraged through school by wider opportunities such as school council, residential visits, school plays and sports teams.

 Our Accessibility Policy is available to view below.